Frequently Asked Questions

 Q: Are scholarships available?

-A: Online students may obtain scholarships from private sources to help pay for your tuition.
+A: Online students may obtain scholarships from private sources to help pay for tuition.
 Students are responsible for researching and applying for these opportunities.
 Institution scholarships from MacMurray College are not available for our online programs.

 Q: When will I get a bill?